capocasa/audiobar/readme.txt

 Audiobar is a stylish audio player bar that continues playing when visitors browse.

+Audiobar is in beta.
+You can actively help to make it stable by reporting problems to carlo@carlocapocasa.com.

 Features:

 * Works great and looks sharp in all current browsers